 Children that grow up in extended families are exposed to many diverse mental frameworks.
 The children may have grandparents, aunts, uncles, older cousins, etc. surrounding them.
 Each of them having a unique combination of perspectives to potentially inherit.
 For example, in a nuclear family, imagine you repeatedly see your parents react negatively to experiences in the category X. You are likely to inherit the same reactions.
 But, in an extended family, you’d see a broader range of reactions to those negative experiences.
 Which doesn’t limit one’s perspective to just two people.

 It’s of immense benefit for children to grow up around a broader range of mental frameworks.
 It increases the chance they may inherit such perspectives themselves.
 Nuclear families are limiting to a child’s development.
 It costs them opportunities to grow up mentally healthier.
-Deprived of a multitude of outlooks, their future is inhibited.
+Deprived from a multitude of outlooks, their perspective is lacking.